jpjacobpadilla/Stealth-Requests/README.md

 - `text_content()`: Get all text content in a response
 - `xpath()` Go right to using XPATH expressions instead of getting your own Lxml tree.

-### Get all Image and Page links from a response
+### Get All Image and Page Links From a Response

-If you would like to get all of the webpage URLS (`a` tags) from an HTML-based response, you can use the `links` property, and if you'd like to get all image URLS (`img` tags) you can use the `images` property from a response object.
+If you would like to get all of the webpage URLS (`a` tags) from an HTML-based response, you can use the `links` property.
+If you'd like to get all image URLS (`img` tags) you can use the `images` property from a response object.

 ```python
 import stealth_requests as requests